ProtopointLLC/bodybytes-firmware/docs/uboot.md

 ### D-cache disabled

-**`CONFIG_MIPS_CACHE_DISABLE=y`** - all other MT7628 boards in the tree (mt7628_rfb, linkit-7688, and others) carry this flag; bodybytes follows the same pattern.

-With `CONFIG_MIPS_CACHE_SETUP=y` and `CONFIG_MIPS_CACHE_DISABLE=y` set together, the generic MIPS start code initialises the cache arrays (required on 24KEc to avoid tag parity faults) and then immediately disables them.
+**`CONFIG_MIPS_CACHE_DISABLE=y`** - all other MT7628 boards in the tree carry this; bodybytes follows suit.
+With `CONFIG_MIPS_CACHE_SETUP=y` + `CONFIG_MIPS_CACHE_DISABLE=y`, start code initialises the cache arrays (required on 24KEc to avoid tag parity faults) then immediately disables them.
 U-Boot runs fully uncached for its entire lifetime.

-**Why this matters for JTAG flashing:** [`scripts/flash_nor_images.py`](../scripts/flash_nor_images.py) loads a binary into DRAM via OpenOCD `load_image` (PRACC - the CPU executes the write through its virtual address space), then issues `sf write <addr>` from U-Boot to program NOR.
-Without cache disabled, the D-cache can hold stale lines over the physical DRAM that JTAG just wrote; `sf write` then reads those stale lines rather than the newly written data, silently programming garbage into NOR.
-With cache disabled, every load and store goes directly to DRAM - JTAG writes are immediately visible to U-Boot with no coherency step required.
+**Why this matters for JTAG flashing:** OpenOCD `load_image` writes binary data to DRAM via PRACC; `sf write` then reads that memory to program NOR.
+With D-cache enabled, stale lines could shadow JTAG's writes — `sf write` would silently program garbage.
+With cache disabled every load/store goes directly to DRAM.

-**Why this also matters for kernel boot stability:** With cache enabled and a stack at a hardcoded KSEG0 address above the physical RAM size (e.g. `0x89001F00` in the vendor U-Boot), MIPS KSEG0 aliasing means those dirty D-cache lines map to a physical address that wraps into real RAM - on a 128 MB device, `0x89001F00` → physical `0x09001F00` wraps to `0x01001F00`, which also maps to `0x81001F00`.
-During early boot, Linux writes back the entire D-cache; the stale lines for that aliased address corrupt whatever the kernel placed there - typically the Device Tree.
-The resulting panic manifests as an unaligned-access trap in `__of_find_property` before any drivers initialise.
-Running U-Boot fully uncached eliminates this class of failure: no dirty lines accumulate during the U-Boot lifetime, so there is nothing stale for Linux to flush.
+**Why this matters for kernel boot:** With cache enabled, dirty D-cache lines at the KSEG0 stack address alias into physical DRAM.
+Linux writes back the entire D-cache during early boot, corrupting whatever the kernel placed at that aliased address (typically the Device Tree) — manifesting as an unaligned-access trap in `__of_find_property`.
+Running U-Boot uncached eliminates this: no dirty lines accumulate.

-**Linux is unaffected.** The MIPS kernel unconditionally re-enables and re-configures the caches during early `cpu_probe` / `cpu_cache_init` before any driver or userspace code runs.
+**Linux is unaffected** — the kernel re-enables and re-configures the caches in `cpu_probe`/`cpu_cache_init` before any driver runs.

 ### DRAM initialization (SPL)